-One of the most talked-about problems in the country right now centres around the cost of property, and the spike in rent prices.
+One of the most talked-about problems in the country right now centres around the cost of property, and the Malta rent inflation prices.
 Unless you have support or a decent wage, finding a house or an apartment to rent early on is one of the biggest challenges faced by many people.

 The reality is that the value of a home loan has skyrocketed to cover increased property prices – but the repayment terms have remained the same; effectively meaning larger monthly repayments.
 And yet, despite the rising discontent, the prices are still rising.